Red Rock West: Music

 The soundtrack for the film features a number of country music performers, including Johnny Cash, Shania Twain, Toby Keith, The Kentucky Headhunters, and Sammy Kershaw.
-Dwight Yoakam wrote the film's closing credits song "A Thousand Miles From Nowhere" when the film was being made and while the musician made his acting debut in the film.
-The song went on to become a Top 10 country hit.
+Dwight Yoakam, who made his acting debut in the film, wrote the film's closing credits song "A Thousand Miles From Nowhere" when the film was being made.
+The song went on to become a Top 10 country radio hit.